 Piccadilly Square (Timeless) was Allen’s first CD as leader, released in 1989, followed by The Dark Side of Dewey (Evidence), The Pursuer (Atlantic), Testimonial (Atlantic), and Get Ready, his 2007 Mack Avenue gospel/Motown accented debut release with co-leader, bassist Rodney Whitaker followed up by Work to Do (Mack Avenue Records) featuring Kirk Whalum.

 Education has always been part of my mission Allen says.
 Art Blakey taught me the importance of nurturing the next generation of musicians.
 “Every generation needs someone to help them get to the next level and this what I am hoping to do”.
 In May of 2012 Allen received an honorary doctorate from Snow College in Ephraim, Utah in Humane Letters.
-Currently he is serving as the Artistic Director of Jazz Studies at The Juilliard School in New York City.

 Carl Allen’s multifaceted career provides the perfect template for what a modern musician should be.
 As Sid Gribetz of Jazz Times wrote, “more than just another fine drummer, Carl Allen has it all together as a bandleader, businessman, and producer, becoming a force in today’s jazz world.”

 Allen maintains an exhaustive schedule of recording, touring and teaching.
 He remains active as a sideman with Christian McBride and Inside Straight, Benny Golson and others.
 As a leader most recently leading The Carl Allen Quartet as well as The Art of Elvin, a tribute band dedicated to his two drum influences, Art Blakey and Elvin Jones was started after the passing of Elvin Jones in 2004.